-On 14 June 2021, PPL completed the sale transaction of its UK investment in WPD Group to National Grid Plc.
+On 14 June 2021, PPL completed the sale transaction of its UK investment in the Western Power Distribution Plc Group ('WPD Group'), which includes the Company, to National Grid Plc.
 On completion of the sale, the ultimate controlling parent is National Grid Plc, registered in England and Wales.
-As a result of the acquisition, some of the accounting policies of the WPD Group were amended to align with the ultimate parent.
-All such changes to accounting policies are listed below:
+As a result of the acquisition, some of the accounting policies of the WPD Group, including the Company, were amended to align with the ultimate parent.
+All such changes to accounting policies are